bharadwajy/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

 are categorized into two groups - viz., those that are (1) consumed in DXIL backend passes and (2) consumed in other usage scenarios such as validation, DXIL reader, etc.

-1. Properties consumed in DXIL backend passes
+A. Properties consumed in DXIL backend passes

    1. Name of operation (``dxil_op``)
    2. The generic or HLSL-specific intrinsic that maps to the operation (``llvm_name``).